Menu

 Cynthia Nixon

-Cynthia Nixon is known as an American actress, activist, and politician.
-She is most famous for her portrayal of Miranda Hobbes in the popular HBO series Sex and the City.
+Cynthia Nixon is an American actress, activist, and politician, best recognized for her portrayal of Miranda Hobbes in the acclaimed HBO series Sex and the City.

 Related Biography: Graham Chapman

-Cynthia Ellen Nixon was born on April 9, 1966 in Manhattan, New York.
-She was only the single offspring of Walter Elmer Nixon Jr., a radio journalist from Texas and her mother Anne Elizabeth, an actress hailing from Chicago.
-She is of English and German descent.
-Her grandparents were notable figures like Adolph Knoll, Etta Elizabeth Williams, Walter E. Nixon, Sr., and Grace Truman McCormack.
+Cynthia Ellen Nixon was born on April 9, 1966, in Manhattan, New York City.
+She is the only child of Walter Elmer Nixon Jr., a Texas-born radio journalist, and Anne Elizabeth Knoll, an actress originally from Chicago.
+Nixon is of English and German ancestry.

 Quick Facts